Sociology (SOCI) 381

-The Sociology of Power and Inequality (Revision 1)
+The Rich and the Rest: The Sociology of Wealth, Power, and Inequality (Revision 2)

 Delivery Mode: Individualized study

 SOCI 381 has a Challenge for Credit option.